-Weight-loss coupons give most reliable results but are time consuming [9].
-Electrical Resistance probes work on the simple principle of dependency of electrical resistance to cross sectional area of a conducting element.
-A wire, tube or strip element is in contact with corrosive environment under study, backed up by a Wheatstone bridge.
-The corrosive environment corrodes the element, resulting in decrease of cross sectional area.
-Since resistance of an element is inversely proportional to cross sectional area, an increase in resistance is observed.
+Weight-loss coupons give the most reliable results but are time-consuming [9].
+Electrical Resistance probes work on the simple principle of dependency of electrical resistance to the cross-sectional area of a conducting element.
+A wire, tube or strip element is in contact with the corrosive environment under study, backed up by a Wheatstone bridge.
+The corrosive environment corrodes the element, resulting in a decrease of cross-sectional area.
+Since the resistance of an element is inversely proportional to cross-sectional area, an increase in resistance is observed.
 Electrical resistance is measured by the following formula [14]:

-$$R = \frac{\rho L}{a} \qquad ($$
+$$R = \frac{\rho L}{a}$$

+(1)

 Where,

-ρ = Resistivity of element material
+$\rho$ = Resistivity of the element material

 L= Length of element

-a= Cross sectional area
+a= Cross-sectional area

-By plotting mass loss calculated by electrical resistance as a function of time allows corrosion rate to be determined using its slope.
+By plotting metal loss calculated by electrical resistance as a function of time allows corrosion rate to be determined using its slope.
 Deviations in the slope indicates changes in the corrosion conditions, as shown in Figure 3 [12].
 This method is extremely effective for detecting the onset of corrosion in a certain environment due to changes in conditions [13].